JBoggsy/CozmoSoar/README.md

 #### [face](http://cozmosdk.anki.com/docs/generated/cozmo.faces.html#cozmo.faces.Face)
 Provides information about a face Cozmo can currently see, such as its pose, expression, and name.
 Each face Cozmo sees corresponds to a unique ^face augmentation to the input-link.
 Face augmentations provide the following information:
 * `expression`: A string indicating what expression Cozmo thinks the face is displaying.
 Possiblities include "happy", "angry", "sad", and "neutral".
-* `exp_score`: An integer indicating Cozmo's confidence in its expression assignment.
+* `exp-score`: An integer indicating Cozmo's confidence in its expression assignment.
 Maximum score is 100.
 * `face-id`: An integer ID given to the face internally, which uniquely identifies it among those seen.
 Note that this is not guaranteed to remain the same if the face leaves Cozmo's vision and then returns.
 * `name`: The name Cozmo associates with the face, if it has one.
 * `pose`: Pose information about the head.
 See [pose](#pose)